Physical Education Subject Leader: Mrs S Weir

 - Secure and build on a range of skills both across year groups and termly within year groups • Develop good sporting attitudes that are also upheld in the school’s core values

 - Participate in some demanding physical activity to enhance fitness levels

 - Have a foundation for lifelong physical activity, leaving primary school as physically active and bearing the knowledge of how to maintain an active lifestyle

-P.E is taught as a foundation for living a healthy and active life- giving children the skills and confidence to continue to pursue physical activities when progressing to secondary school.
-Children have access to a wide range of activities that enable them to learn skills which can be transferred to other scenarios.
+P.E is taught as a foundation for living a healthy and active life- giving children the techniques and confidence to continue to pursue physical activities when progressing to secondary school.
+Children have access to a wide range of activities that enable them to learn techniques which can be transferred to other scenarios.
 The curriculum and range of competitive sporting fixtures inspire children to succeed, further develop/embed the School’s core values and build character.

 Physical Education in Each Stage

 In the Reception Class, opportunities will be provided for children to be active and to develop their coordination, control and movement through moving and handling activities which involve the use of a range of equipment and involve different spatial experiences.

 Structured lessons and opportunities for outdoor physical activity will last at least 2 hours each week.
 PE lessons cover the fundamentals of: